keras-team/keras-io/templates/getting_started/faq.md

 Importantly, you should:

 - Make sure your dataset is so configured that all workers in the cluster are able to efficiently pull data from it (e.g. if your cluster in on GCP, it's a good idea to host your data on GCS).
-- Make sure your training is fault-tolerant (e.g. by configuring a `ModelCheckpoint` callback).
+- Make sure your training is fault-tolerant (e.g. by configuring a `BackupAndRestore` callback).

 ---